Signs Your Child May Have an Eating Disorder: A Guide for Westchester Parents

 Another common shift is a growing preoccupation with body image.

-Your teen might start commenting more frequently on their body, comparing themselves to others or expressing dissatisfaction with how they look.
-Sometimes these comments are subtle, phrases like,“I feel gross” or “I need to be better about what I eat.”
-However, over time, they can signal a deeper struggle.
+Your child might start commenting more frequently on their body, comparing themselves to others, or expressing dissatisfaction with how they look.
+Sometimes these comments are subtle, phrases like "I feel gross" or "I need to be better about what I eat."
+Over time, though, they can signal a deeper struggle.

-Even if it doesn’t seem severe, an increasing focus on weight, shape or appearance is worth paying attention to.
+Even if it doesn't seem severe, an increasing focus on weight, shape, or appearance is worth paying attention to.

 Changes in Mood or Behavior

-Eating disorders don’t just affect food.
-They often show up emotionally as well.
+Eating disorders don't just affect food — they often show up emotionally as well.

-You may notice your teen becoming more irritable, withdrawn, or anxious, particularly around meals or social situations involving food.
+You may notice your child becoming more irritable, withdrawn, or anxious, particularly around meals or social situations involving food.
 Things they once enjoyed might no longer hold the same appeal, and there may be an increase in perfectionism or self-criticism.

 Avoidance or Control Around Meals

 You might observe resistance to family meals, a strong preference for preparing their own food, or discomfort eating in front of others.
-Meals may take longer, or your teen may pick at their food rather than eat fully.
+Meals may take longer, or your child may pick at their food rather than eat fully.

-These patterns are often less about preference and more about anxiety, control or internal distress.
+These patterns are often less about preference and more about anxiety, control, or internal distress.

 Changes in Energy, Focus, or Physical Well-Being